-Date approved: 22 July 2024

-Approved by: Governing Body

-Next review date: 21 July 2025

-Responsible for review: Mrs A Giles, Senior Assistant Headteacher
+Date Approved: July 2025 Next Review Date: July 2026 Approved by: Governing Body Responsible for review: Mrs A Giles

 Statement of Intent

 Westlands School is committed to ensuring that students learn in a supportive, caring and safe environment, without fear of being bullied.
 Bullying is anti-social behaviour and affects everyone; it is unacceptable and will not be tolerated.
 If bullying does occur, all students should be able to report and know that incidents will be dealt with promptly and effectively.
 Only when all issues of bullying are addressed will students be able to fully benefit from the opportunities available at school.